thewizardandme/invisagal/README.md

 <img width="408" height="102" alt="4ls1dv" src="https://github.com/user-attachments/assets/7bb581f7-b699-421c-85f7-5a8c270ba0e4" />

 i am an ageregressor. although it doesnt happen much, i still do.
-IWECARE/CAUTION if youre a friend or a stranger, i am very vulnerable in this state and would be best if you treated me with extra care and respect. i am very friendly!!!! i LOVEE c*h and kisses. i am kinda clingy.. so... be careful!!!! giggle. also,,, i like to gift ponies to my friends! ask for a pony, yOULL GET ONE!!! (if a friend of coursseee.)
+IWECARE/CAUTION if youre a friend or a stranger, i am very vulnerable in this state and would be best if you treated me with extra care and respect. i am very friendly!!!! i LOVEE c+h and kisses. i am kinda clingy.. so... be careful!!!! giggle. also,,, i like to gift ponies to my friends! ask for a pony, yOULL GET ONE!!! (if a friend of coursseee.) i may go silent sometimes, nvuf or svuf. but i love to chat!!! never dni unless stated. i *love* c+h with my friends and strangers! if i make jokes / comments that make u uncomfortable, pls tell me. i would not want you mad at me for so long without u telling me!1 im so nicee i swear, i can be jokingly mean at times. if that bothers you i will try to refrain from making those jokes.
+I CARE DEEPLY ABOUT MYFRIENDS!! if ur mean to them i will be mean back.

 <img width="1280" height="327" alt="923gly" src="https://github.com/user-attachments/assets/b1067bdf-b73e-497b-b42b-6b9573172272" />